webix-hub/docs/data/datatree/quick_start.md

 Loading data
 ------------
-There are different ways to load data into Tree (read about them in chapter datatree/loading_data.md ).<br> We will use the easiest of the ways and specify data directly in the constuctor with the help of the api/link/ui.tree_data_config.md property:
+There are different ways to load data into Tree (read about them in chapter datatree/loading_data.md ).<br> We will use the easiest of the ways and specify data directly in the constructor with the help of the api/link/ui.tree_data_config.md property:

 {{snippet